 have a low risk for erroneous results

-There are around 120 CLIA-waived analytes.
+There are around 120 tests that can be done with a CLIA waiver.
 Unfortunately, even with the requirements, this does not mean that waived tests are completely safe.
 There are potential negative impacts on health that may occur if waived tests are performed inaccurately.

 POCT: Point-of-Care Testing